 Course Requirements Checklist

 Discussions are collaborative learning experiences.
-Therefore, for each Discussion assignment, the student will address the instructor’s given topic.
-Then, the student will create one reply to a classmate’s thread.
+Therefore, for each Discussion, the student will address the instructor’s given topic with a thread of 250-300 words and 3 citations from the original source.
+Then, the student will create one reply to a classmate’s thread of 150-200 words and 2 citations from the original source.
 (CLO: A, B, C; FSLO: CIL 1, 2, 3, 4, 5; CT 1)

 Essay Thesis/Outline Assignments (3)